snotbubble/chaosandanarchy/README.md

 # chaosandanarchy
-Direct Houdini to deadline vopnet
+Direct Houdini to deadline sopnet

 Not as fast as a shelftool, but completely native and encapsulated within the hipfile.